notmehul/skiptify/README.md

 # skiptify

-Say goodbye to the lame ass Weekend or Drake songs or whichever artist you hate 😸
+Say goodbye to the lame ass Weekend or Drake songs or whichever artist you hate 😸 Skiptify is a simple Bash/OSA Script to automatically skip the songs which you do not want to listen to

 ## Installation